OsoSan01/RecipesAnywhere/README.md

-# Conclusion.
-## What I liked, what I hated.
+## What I liked, what I hated, what's next

 Overall, I'm quite happy with the result.

 What I hated:

     -If I am not careful enough or plan correctly the paths, nothing will work.

 What I liked:
     -Really enjoyed the back end perspective.

+What will I improve:
+    -Will continue working with this project as is part of something else I have in mind.
+    -For that, the connection with cloudify is a must.
+That will be fixed later on.
+    -Also I will try to deploy it using Cyclic or Render.
+    -Will add some API
+    -Improve the UI

-# Thanks
+# Thanks and see you next unit!